Dr Mohammad Yazdani-Asrami

 In 2021, he endorsed by the UK Royal Academy of Engineering as Global Talent.

-He is a member of the EPSRC Peer Review College, member of IEEE (MIEEE), member of IET (MIET), member of CIGRE, member of British Cryogenic Council (MBCC), and member of Cryogenic Society of America (MCSA).
+He is a member of the EPSRC Peer Review College, Senior member of IEEE (SMIEEE), member of IET (MIET), member of CIGRE, member of British Cryogenic Council (MBCC), and member of Cryogenic Society of America (MCSA).

-He is editor at World Journal of Engineering (Emerald Publishing) and Transformers Magazine (TM).
+He is editor at World Journal of Engineering (Emerald Publishing), Aerospace Systems (Springer), International Journal of Aeronautical and Space Sciences (Springer), Superconductivity (Elsevier), and Transformers Magazine (TM).
 He also served as guest editor for several special issues in "IEEE Transactions on Applied Superconductivity" and "Superconductor Science and Technology" journals.

 For knowing more about cryo-electrification follow my Twitter, @YazdaniAsrami: https://twitter.com/YazdaniAsrami